|Milling / Baking Lab

 1. DURUM WHEAT ANALYSIS

-- Moisture % - Water content in the wheat inversely related to the amount of dry matter.
+- Moisture % - Water content in the wheat is inversely related to the amount of dry matter.
 Dry wheat can be kept for years if properly stored, but wet wheat may deteriorate dramatically.

 Protein % (12% MB) - Ranges from 6% to 20%, depending on variety, class, environmental conditions and cultural practices during growth.
 Rainfall during kernel development results in low protein, whereas dry conditions during development usually results in high protein.
 1 to 1.5% of protein is lost when the wheat is milled into flour.